AndresMpa/mu-vim/README.md

 I made a basic tutorial where you can see how to make a vim or nvim file like this, check the link [here](https://andresmpa.github.io/nvim-configuration/)

+## Note:

+Previous version using only one file can be [find here](https://github.com/AndresMpa/nvim-configuration/tree/singleFile), I'll mantein it for a while

 > Tip #1
 > I really like web dev so this configuration is focus on that stuff anyway, everything have been well documented, so you can take it just a model, if you want to make your own config check about ["CoC"](https://github.com/neoclide/coc.nvim) if want to add more languages support